 VE to VJ Day: 75 Places that Witnessed the War

-To mark 75 years since the end of the Second World War, we have curated a collection of 75 listed places which help build a picture of life during the conflict, from public contributions, from our archives and those of partners.
+VE-Day and V-J day are important events to commemorate each and every year.
+The 75th anniversary in 2020 was a particular milestone: so to mark 75 years since the end of the Second World War, we curated a collection of 75 listed places which help build a picture of life during the conflict, from public contributions, from our archives and those of partners.

 - What was VE Day?